 Arnold Trembley's Home Page

-I am now able to serve .zip files.
-For anyone interested, here is a version of the Unix CAL.EXE calendar utility, reimplemented in PowerBasic as PBCAL.EXE for Windows XP or 64-bit Windows 7.
-(Right click or click the link and choose "Save As..." to download this file.)
+For anyone who might be interested, I have a version of the Unix CAL.EXE calendar utility, reimplemented in PowerBasic as PBCAL.EXE for 32-bit Windows XP or 64-bit Windows 7.

 PBCAL.ZIP for Windows XP and Windows 7